isolver/ioHub/docs/iohub/quickstart.rst

 Defining Device Information in the iohub_config.yaml File.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-ioHub specific configuration settings, mainly in regard to the devices that will be used within your experiment, are represented in the iohub_config.yaml file.
+Configuration settings for the ioHub Process, especially the devices to be monitored during the experiment, are held in the iohub_config.yaml file.
-There are two types of ioHub settings in the iohub_config.yaml file:
+There are two types of settings in the iohub_config.yaml file:

 #.
-General ioHub Server configuration settings.
+Details about the setup of each ioHub Device to be used.
 #.
-Details about the setup of each ioHub Device to be used.
+General ioHub Process configuration settings, including ioDataStore event storage.

 Enter the following into your iohub_config.yaml for this example::